Joel Trambley, MD, PhD

 Mark K. Dillon

-Mark K. Dillon serves as Chair of the Commission.
-He is a retired technology executive where he served as the Senior Manager for Business and Product Development for Verizon Online.
+Mark is a retired technology executive where he served as the Senior Manager for Business and Product Development for Verizon Online.
 He also served as the Director for the Content and Creative Services Group for Verizon Online and as Vice-president of GTE Interactive Media Online Services.
 He is now Chairman for the San Diego Chapter of the Anti-Defamation League and has previously served as the Chairman of the ADL Civil Rights Committee.
 Mr. Dillon also serves on the Advisory Board for the San Diego Immigrant Rights Consortium.